DHTMLX/gantt-docs/data/api/gantt_onautoschedulecircularlink_event.md

 Tasks aren't modified when this event fires.

 The *groups* parameter presents an array of dependency loops found in gantt.
-Each element of the array is a group of tasks and links which makes a loop.
+Each element of the array is a group of tasks and links which make a loop.

 ~~~js
 [